Notice: You are viewing a basic version of this page. Are you using a very old browser? If so, please consider upgrading

 Why is Listen2Baby important?

-For women experiencing an uncomplicated labour, UK guidance recommends that midwives monitor the baby's heart rate using a hand-held fetal stethoscope or ultrasound device.
+For women who are at low risk of complications during labour and birth, UK guidance recommends that midwives monitor the baby's heart rate using a hand-held fetal stethoscope or ultrasound device.

 Image of a midwife kneeling on the floor in front of a pregnant woman and using hand-held fetal stethoscope to listen to the baby.

-This is known as 'intermittent auscultation' (IA), which means 'listening at regular intervals', and is used in the labours of up to 300,000 women every year in the UK.
+This is known as 'intermittent auscultation' (IA), which means 'listening at regular intervals'.
 National guidance says that midwives should listen to the baby's heart rate straight after a contraction for at least one minute, and that they should do this and record the baby's heart rate every fifteen minutes during the first stage of labour, and every five minutes in the second (pushing) stage.
 Several national investigations have found issues with the way IA is carried out in practice that have contributed to death or severe injury in babies.
 Problems include IA not being carried out at the right time or often enough; the baby's heart rate not being recorded properly; and midwives not recognising or acting on concerns about the baby's heart rate.

 Midwife using an ultrasound device to listen to the baby of a pregnant woman in a birthing pool